HolyBlackCat/cpp-tutorials/tooling/articles/installing_vsc.md

 ## What is an IDE?

 **"IDE"** stands for "integrated development environment".
-It is a text editor (like Notepad or Word) with additional features useful for programming.
-"Integrated" means it *combines* together various features.
+They are text editors (similar to Notepad or Word) with additional features useful for programming.
+"Integrated" means it *combines* together various programming-related features.

 Some of the popular IDEs are: Visual Studio Code, Visual Studio (don't confuse the two!), CLion, Xcode, etc.